 The negative effects of nurse burnout span further than the caregivers themselves.
 And when stress runs high, increased attrition rates are likely to follow.
 Turnover in nursing is not only a problem for the nurses, but the whole healthcare system — patients included.

 Even beyond the health and happiness of nurses, burnout hits the healthcare system at a level no one can ignore — the bottom line.
-"The cost of turnover can have a profound impact on the already diminishing hospital margin and needs to be managed," according to an NSI Nursing Solutions report.
-"The average cost of turnover for a bedside RN ranges from $37,700 to $58,400, resulting in the average hospital losing $5.2M - $8.1M."
+"The cost of turnover can have a profound impact on the already diminishing hospital margin and needs to be managed," according to an NSI Nursing Solutions report. "the average cost of turnover for a bedside RN is $52,100 and ranges from $40,300 to $64,000 resulting in the average hospital losing $6.4M – $6.9M."

 No matter which way you slice it, nurse burnout is bad news for everyone.
 But the good news is, you can take steps to prevent it.

 Being aware of the problem is the first step.
 Acknowledging that it exists means you can be proactive in your profession to avoid falling victim to nurse burnout.
 There are also things you can do after you start feeling the effects.
 Start with this list of advice from seasoned nurses:

 This is a unique profession in that there are numerous different specialties within the larger umbrella of nursing.
 One of the smartest first steps nursing hopefuls can take is to identify which area of nursing you're most passionate about and do everything you can to land a position in that area.